TerryAckee/TonDigitStream/README.md

- "The Challenge: First-time exposure to a native AI assistant script.
-Objective: Identify and repair logic errors in a live running system without downtime."
+ ## The Challenge:First-time exposure to Peer script and language successfuly deploying new operations and adjustments to peer code while the code is running and operation functionally with no breaks during the procudure!

-[02:19] - Zero-Day Analysis: Initial exposure to the logic structure.
+[02:19] - Zero-Day Analysis: Initial exposure to the peer logic structure.
 Demonstrating the ability to read and interpret "foreign" code variables and array organizations on the fly.